ritsu/ipset-fail2ban/README.md

 BLACKLIST_FILE="/etc/ipset-fail2ban/ipset-fail2ban.list"
 IPSET_BLACKLIST=""       # Leaving this empty will prevent any of the ipset functions from running
 ```
-Then add the following line to ipset-blacklist's **ipset-blacklist.conf**:
+Then add the following line to the BLACKLISTS array in ipset-blacklist's **ipset-blacklist.conf**:
 ```
 BLACKLISTS=(
-    ...
     "file:///etc/ipset-fail2ban/ipset-fail2ban.list"
     ...
 )